MozillaSocial/mozilla-social-android/README.md

-# Firefly - A Mastodon android client
+# Firefly - A Mastodon client for Android

 This is a continuation of the Mozilla Social Android app.